 Acknowledgements.
-We would like to thank A. Bell for invaluable help with the MSC.Marc model.
+We would like to thank Andrew Bell (MSC Software) for invaluable help with the MSC.Marc model.
+This study is part of the British Antarctic Survey Polar Science for Planet Earth Programme.
 Funding was provided by the UK Natural Environment Research Council through grant NE/J/500203/1 (SHRR PhD studentship).
-J. A. M. Green acknowledges funding from the Climate Change Consortium for Wales.
+J. A. M. Green acknowledges funding from the Climate Change Consortium for Wales and from the NERC, grant NE/F014821/1 (Advanced Fellowship).